 4.8.6.10 Indicator VÄGSKYDD

-- F4234. a) Indicator VÄGSKYDD (LX) shall appear when the train has reached the flashing interval for a level crossing. - b) The indicator shall have a warning colour (red) for an unprotected level crossing.
+- F4234.60a a) Indicator VÄGSKYDD (LX) shall appear when the train has reached the intersection with Vmax and the BfB curve for a level crossing. - b) Reserve. - c) It shall look like the corresponding ETCS indicator (icon).